2020s European rearmament: Austria

+With their long-standing military neutrality, Austria announced plans to double their defence budget from 2025 to 2032 after which it will hit 2% of GDP on such spending.
+The Austrian government confirmed a planned $5.8 billion acquisition of advanced air defence systems as well as next generation fighter jets and helicopters.

 Belgium

-On 4 March 2025, the Belgian government announced plans to increase defence spending by €4 billion by mid-year, bringing defence expenditures from 1.31% of the country's GDP to 2%.
+In March 2025, Belgium announced plans to increase defence spending by €4 billion by mid-year, bringing defence expenditures from 1.31% of the country's GDP to 2%.
+Prime Minister Bart De Wever called their planned 5% spending target a necessary but "bitter pill" as the nation announced it may take a decade to achieve.

+Croatia

+The Croatian Armed Forces modernized their entire combat aircraft fleet in 2025.

+In May 2025, Croatia brought their defence spending to 2% of their GDP, with a stated objective of 3% of GDP by 2030.
+A month later, Croatia entered into a regional defence pact with neighboring Albania and Kosovo.
+A comprehensive multi-year modernization of their combat air fleet was completed that year.
+The Croatian Parliament reenacted military conscription in October.
+Later that month the parliament approved a €2 billion military budget focused on modernization initiatives continuing to 2030.
+Croatia's planned procurement of advanced Israeli military assets in 2026 was met with domestic controversy over the Israeli war in Gaza.

 Denmark

-On 19 February 2025, Danish prime minister Mette Frederiksen announced a significant increase in defence spending to 3% of national GDP, an increase from 2.4% in 2024.
+In February 2025, Denmark announced a significant increase in defence spending to 3% of national GDP, an increase from 2.4% in 2024.
 This increase, implemented through a 50 billion Danish kroner "acceleration fund" represented the highest level of Danish defence spending in over fifty years.
 The Danish government emphasised rapid procurement of military equipment, with defence minister Troels Lund Poulsen warning that Russia could threaten NATO countries within two years without appropriate counter-measures.

 Estonia

-On 19 February 2025, Estonian defence minister Hanno Pevkur announced plans to allocate more than 4% of the country's GDP to defence spending by 2026.
+In February 2025, Estonia confirmed their intention to allocate more than 4% of the country's GDP to defence spending by 2026.

 France

 In February 2025, French president Emmanuel Macron characterised Russia as an "existential threat" to Europe, convening a special meeting in Paris to coordinate European responses under the Weimar+ framework.
 Macron also stated his willingness to send ground troops to Ukraine for combat against Russia if necessary.
+In March 2026, Macron announced his intent to spread France's nuclear warheads across continental Europe as extended deterrence within the region's nuclear umbrella.

+Finland

+In March 2026, Finland waived its long-standing ban on hosting nuclear weapons on Finnish territory.
+On 1 April 2025, the Finnish government announced its intention to leave the Ottawa Treaty.
+The Finnish parliament voted to withdraw from the convention on 19 June 2025.
+The instrument of withdrawal was presented to the United Nations on 10 July 2025 and the withdrawal took effect on 10 January 2026.

+In April 2026, Finland signed a deal worth €546 million to purchase an additional 112 K9 Thunder self-propelled howitzers from South Korea.